About the Division of Securities

 Commissioner Tung Chan

-Recently, the Division of Securities welcomed a new Commissioner, Tung Chan.
 Commissioner Chan brings a wealth of knowledge, experience, and legal expertise.
 She began her practice as a securities and corporate attorney with an international law firm in New York City.
 In private practice, she has advised private and public Fortune 100 companies in securities, finance, corporate governance, regulatory, and international matters.
-She also served as Securities Commissioner for the State of Hawaii from 2006-2015.
-Recently, Commissioner Chan has been general counsel for blockchain startups including the Ethereum Foundation at the launch of its genesis block.
+Commissioner Chan also served as general counsel for blockchain startups including the Ethereum Foundation at the launch of its genesis block.
+From 2006-2015, she was Securities Commissioner for the State of Hawaii.
 Commissioner Chan is a graduate of Dartmouth College and the University of Michigan Law School and clerked for the U.S. Court of Appeals for the 10th Circuit.

 Deputy Commissioner David Cheval